• Skip to primary navigation

 Mason jars

-Tips for making tasty, edible chia pudding:
+Tips for making tasty, edible chia seed pudding

-Use plenty of liquid and time to prepare chia seeds.
-Soak chia seeds overnight.
-Give chia seeds enough time to fully absorb all of the liquid, which will give you the right consistency for a great pudding.
+Best to soak chia seeds overnight.
+Give chia seeds enough time to fully absorb all of the liquid, which will give you the right pudding consistency for a thick pudding.
 Soaking also helps chia seeds release nutrients and become readily digestible.

 Warning: